 Marriott Courtyard Minneapolis Downtown: 1500 Washington Avenue South, Minneapolis, MN 55454; 1-800-448-3663 or 612-333-4646.

-Registration: Complete the Paideia Institute Registration Form and mail it to: Augsburg College Paideia Program, 2211 Riverside Avenue CB#312, Minneapolis, MN 55454 or by fax to Anne Kaufman at 612-330-1339.
+Registration: Complete the Paideia Institute Registration Form and mail it to: Dr. Anne Kaufman, Augsburg College Paideia Program, 2770 East Road, Wayzata, MN 55391.
 MasterCard and VISA are accepted.
 Registration deadline is June 1, 2014 in order to get readings out to participants.
 However, registration is open until the start of the institute.